 There are very few who are truly considered pioneers.
 Whose influence on their chosen field is as widely felt or as far reaching.
 In the Scratch Perverts case there’s no doubting such pioneering status.

-The history and pedigree of Tony Vegas and Prime Cuts is well known.
-A history that revolves around Soho record shops such as Soul Jazz, Mr Bongo and Deal Real in the mid 90s.
-A love of hip hop but a deep love of music in general helped lay the foundations of a crew formed under the moniker we all know today.
+A love of hip hop and a deep love of music in general helped lay the foundations of a crew formed under the moniker we all know today.
 The Scratch Perverts came together with one ideal: to be the best and take on the best DJs put in front of them.
 And that they did.
-ITF titles, solo DMC titles plus two World Team DMC titles as the Scratch Perverts in 1999 and in 2000 as the Perverted Allies followed.
+ITF titles, solo DMC titles plus two World Team DMC titles as the Scratch Perverts.
 They took on the world and won, leaving behind an unmatched legacy as DJ battlers.

-Like their approach to battling and music, the Scratch Perverts are about evolving and moving forward.
-On the agenda for 2019 and beyond is more original music from the duo.
-A career spent playing other peoples can sometimes lead to the neglect of your own.
-Not anymore.
-A dedicated studio space now means Prime Cuts and Tony Vegas can focus more energy on finishing and releasing material.
+Like their approach to battling and music, the Scratch Perverts are all about evolving and moving forward.
+On the agenda for 2020 and beyond is more original music from the duo.
 As always the pair are embracing various styles of music to help shape their sound.
 Which as original hip hop heads, a genre which prides itself on outside influences, resonates perfectly with the Scratch Perverts ethos.